wharris/wharris_bin/README.markdown

 Contents
 --------

+* `athome` - detect when the host is on the home network.

+  The `athome` utility uses the current SSID to guess whether it's running on a machine that is connected to your home network.
+The home network is defined by the `HOME_SSID` environment variable.
+If `HOME_SSID` is set and `athome` is running on a Mac connected to a wireless network with an SSID that matches `HOME_SSID` then `athome` returns true. `athome` returns false if is run a Mac that is not connected to a wireless network with an SSID that matches `HOME_SSID`. `athome` returns false if `HOME_SSID` is not set.

 * `backup.sh` - backup my home directory.

   This is run every night by `cron`.
 It just copies my home directory to a